rdali/rdaliHugo/content/home/bio.md

 I am part of the Technology Development team @ C3G.
 We develop open source tools for the Genomics analysis community.
-Check out some of our tools on our website or on our bitbucket repository, linked below.
+Check out some of our tools on [our website](http://www.computationalgenomics.ca/) or on our [bitbucket repository](https://bitbucket.org/account/user/mugqic/projects/PROJ).

 My current research revolves around understanding the human cell in health and disease.
-I look at various genomics data, such as gene expresion, DNA binding and DNA folding, to understand cellular differntiation and disease.
+I look at various genomics data, such as gene expresion, DNA binding and DNA folding, to understand cellular differentiation and disease.
 Check out some of my manuscripts linked below!